-Enjoy the local flavor of Lafayette’s craft beer at Parish Brewing in Broussard.
-Parish beer is brewed right here in Lafayette Parish using old-school techniques with German, Belgian, and North American malted barley and other grains and the finest hops from the Pacific Northwest and Europe.
+Enjoy the local flavor of Lafayette, LA’s craft beer at Parish Brewing in Broussard.
+Parish beer is brewed right here in Lafayette, LA using old-school techniques with German, Belgian, and North American malted barley and other grains and the finest hops from the Pacific Northwest and Europe.
 Visit their tap room to sample their latest brews or stop in on the weekend and get a free tour of the brewery.

 Bayou Teche Brewery located in Arnaudville brings together the fine art of craft brewing and the culinary traditions of Cajun culture.
 What started as creating a beer that would pair well with Cajun cuisine has evolved into a brewery and tap room that hosts events showcasing the unique food, music and beer of Cajun Country.
 Best time to stop by is on a Saturday where you can taste their latest creations in the tap room, get a free tour of the brewery and listen to a Cajun jam on the porch.

 If you’re looking to get a view of South Louisiana’s unique wildlife and landscapes swing by the beautiful Cypress Lake on the campus of University of Louisiana at Lafayette, LA.
 You will see swampland, cypress trees, alligators, turtles, fish, birding and so much more.
 If you have enough time in your schedule make a trip to immerse yourself at Lake Martin.

 Experience the beauty of one of the largest green space parks in Lafayette, LA while shopping and supporting local farmers and artisans.
 With local food vendors, artisans, jam sessions, park tours and educational seminars it’s a great way to spend a Saturday.
 The park and farmer’s market is open every Saturday rain or shine from 8 a.m. – 12 p.m.